Canine influenza: History

 The H3N2 virus made its first appearance in Canada at the start of 2018, following the importation of two unknowingly infected canines from South Korea.
+In 2006-2007 canine H3N2 first had reports in South Korea and was thought to be transferred to dogs from avian origins (avian influenza H3N2).
+It was not until 2015 that the canine H3N2 strain was discovered in the United States after there was an outbreak of dogs having respiratory infections in Chicago.
+As canine H3N2 influenza began to spread through the United States, in 2016 cats in an Indiana began to show symptoms of the disease as well, it is believed they were infected by coming in to contact with sick dogs.

 Following this incidence, reports of the virus possibly spreading, with two other canines reporting alarming symptoms, were made public.
-By March 5th, 25 cases of infection were reportedly spread, although the number is thought to be closer to approximately 100.
+By March 5, 25 cases of infection were reportedly spread, although the number is thought to be closer to approximately 100.

 Influenza A viruses are enveloped, negative sense, single-stranded RNA viruses.
 Genome analysis has shown that H3N8 was transferred from horses to dogs and then adapted to dogs through point mutations in the genes.
 The incubation period is two to five days, and viral shedding may occur for seven to ten days following the onset of symptoms.
 It does not induce a persistent carrier state.

 In late 2022, together with Bordetella bronchiseptica and other respiratory pathogens, the H3N2 canine flu virus experienced a surge in canine infections.
 This was partially due to increased human travel and reopened offices following the relaxation of COVID-19 pandemic public health measures, leading to large numbers of dogs being placed together in kennels and doggy day care centers.
 Changing pet ownership behaviors also led to overcrowded animal shelters, which had been emptied at the height of the pandemic.

+Transmissions

+The infection of canine influenza can be transmitted from animal to animal and almost all dogs that come in contact with the virus will contract it.
+This makes canine influenza most common among dogs but can also be transmitted to cats in a shelter or a household.
+Canine influenza is an airborne disease, when a dog coughs or sneezes they secrete respiratory droplets that are then inhaled by other animals causing infection.
+Kennels, dog parks, grooming parlors, and things alike are high risk areas for infections.